sandialabs/pecos/documentation/overview.rst

 The software can be customized for specific applications.
 Some high-level features include:

-* Pecos uses Pandas DataFrames [Mcki13]_ to store and analyze time series data.
+* Pecos uses Pandas DataFrames :cite:p:`pandas` to store and analyze time series data.
 This dependency facilitates a wide range of analysis options and date-time functionality.

 * Data column names can be easily reassigned to common names through the use of a